Donald Trump Jr. Insults London Mayor Sadiq Khan Over Terror Attack

 In the article in question, London Mayor Sadiq Khan was speaking with reporters briefly before he was set to have a meeting with New York Mayor Bill De Blasio.
 The meeting between the two mayors took place just several days after New York City was left reeling from the explosion of three bombs which injured 29 people.

-These attacks had caused Sadiq Khan to have difficulty sleeping at night, and he spoke of the very real dangers faced by those living in large cities such as London and New York.
-At no point did the London Mayor suggest that terrorist attacks were anything that should be considered normal or something to get used to while living in a large city, as Donald Trump Jr. seems to have implied in his tweet directed at Sadiq Khan.
+Sadiq Khan said the attacks caused him to have difficulty sleeping at night, and he spoke of the very real dangers faced by those living in large cities such as London and New York.
+At no point did the London mayor suggest that terrorist attacks were anything that should be considered normal or something to get used to while living in a large city, as Donald Trump Jr. seems to have implied in his tweet directed at Sadiq Khan.

 “Part and parcel of living in a great global city is you have to be prepared for these sorts of things, you have to be vigilant, you have to support the police doing an incredibly hard job, you have to support the security services.”